tomouellette/CanEvolve.jl/README.md

 ```
 <img width="800" height="300" src="img/autosimulation.gif">

-A sample of 20 auto simulations.
+A sample of 20 auto simulations at 120x sequencing depth.
 The vertical orange lines identify the subclone(s) VAF in the *p* VAF distribution (left).

 ### Feature engineering for deep learning